 Our residents have 24/7/365 access to our newly renovated surgical wet lab which is located right across the street from the Temple Ophthalmology clinic.
 Built in 2019, the wet lab boasts 10 table mounted microscopes each with either monitor projection or a side scope to facilitate education.
 There are 3 phacoemulsification machines as well as various models to practice surgical techniques.
 The formal wet lab curriculum covers a multitude of topics including basic suturing, cataract, glaucoma, corneal and strabismus surgery.
 The residents have monthly wet lab for 2 hours with Dr. Bains and additional subspecialty faculty in which they have access to pig eyes.

-In addition to our monthly wet lab, we also have 2 cataract courses a year for our residents as well as local ophthalmology residency programs.
+In addition to our monthly wet lab, we also have a cataract course for our residents as well as local ophthalmology residency programs.
 During these courses we have a phaco machine at each microscope and have multiple faculty supervising and educating our residents through cataract surgery.

 In addition to the wet lab, residents also have 24/7 access to the Eyesi Ophthalmic Surgical Simulator at the Wilmington VA Center which allows residents plenty of training prior to cataract surgery.
 Residents are expected to move through the various modules during their training which is monitored by faculty.